Publications & Reports

 Title: Humanising agricultural extension: A review

-Authors: Brian Cook, Paula Satizábal and Jayne Curnow
+Authors: Brian Cook, Paula Satizábal & Jayne Curnow

 Year: April 2021